 Change a site address

-This feature is not available for Office 365 Government GCC High customers.
+This feature is not available for Microsoft 365 Government GCC High customers.

-- Modern team sites that don't belong to an Office 365 group
+- Modern team sites that don't belong to a Microsoft 365 group

 - Communication sites

 - Classic team sites